sudaraka94/GarbageMan/readme.md

    about the already developing countries is different.
 They are using the traditional methods for waste management and that makes the task inefficient.
-This software is intended to help the developing countries to make their waste management processes more effective with the aid of modern technologie
+This software is intended to help the developing countries to make their waste management processes more effective with the aid of modern technologies.